chengxie90/cs123_final/README.md

 - If running with qtcreator, the working directory needs to be set properly, like <project>/cs123_final/src

 ## Features
+- Using OpenGL core profile (version >= 3.2), no deprecated stuff, all rendering using shaders.
 - Mesh loading and rendering
 - Phong shading with diffuse texture
 - Directional Light